 The Grain — Formerly known as Majors eMagazine, The Grain is a digital publication previewing the game’s four Major professional championships plus the Ryder Cup, providing award-winning content, photography, video and podcasts.

 BMW GAP Team Matches - Nothing rivals the scale of the BMW GAP Team Matches.
-On three Sundays in April, more than 3,800 players representing 332 teams from 132 Member Clubs engage in inter-club competition.
-The Interclub Matches, as they were originally called, served as the basis for the founding of the Association, and today, just like then, serve as a source of club pride.
+On three Sundays in April, more than 5,000 players representing 348 teams from 157 Member Clubs engage in interclub competition.
+The Interclub Matches, as they were originally called, served as the basis for the founding of the Golf Association of Philadelphia, and today, just like then, serve as a source of club pride.

 Handicap Administration - The Golf Association of Philadelphia has provided handicaps for its members since the USGA created a centralized service in 1964.
 It is affiliated with the USGA’s nationwide Golf Handicap and Information Network, known as GHIN.
 Steve Latos, GAP’s Manager of GHIN Technical Support, fully supports all functions of GHIN and is available via phone at 610-687-2340 ext.
 20 or will visit your club to address any concerns.